 SPRING SEMESTER ONLY : Early January – May

 * This program is based on a minimum number of students to participate and will be evaluated in the fall to determine if it's able to run for the Spring.

 AREAS OF STUDY

 Music and entertainment industry courses and business courses.
 Students take 2 classes for the first half of the semester and then 1-2 additional courses while interning during the second half of the semester for roughly 20 hours a week.

+There are two parts tot his program.
 Courses are subject to change from semester to semester, but the following courses are typically offered: